Cambridge Z88

-The Cambridge Z88 is a Zilog Z80-based portable computer released in 1987 by Cambridge Computer, the company formed for such purpose by Clive Sinclair.
+The Cambridge Z88 is a Z80-based notebook computer released in 1987 by Cambridge Computer, the company formed for this purpose by Clive Sinclair.
 It was approximately A4 paper sized and lightweight at 0.9 kg, running on four AA batteries for 20 hours of use.

 It was packaged with a built-in combined word processing/spreadsheet/database application called PipeDream (functionally equivalent to a 1987 BBC Micro ROM called Acornsoft View Professional), along with several other applications and utilities, such as a Z80-version of the BBC BASIC programming language.

 History

 The Z88 evolved from Sir Clive Sinclair's Pandora portable computer project which had been under development at Sinclair Research during the mid-1980s.
-Following the sale of Sinclair Research to Amstrad, Sinclair released the Z88 through his Cambridge Computer mail-order company.
+Following the sale of Sinclair Research to Amstrad, Sinclair released the Z88 through his Cambridge Computer mail-order company, as he was no longer permitted to use the Sinclair name after the sale.
 The machine was launched at the Which Computer?
 Show on 17 February 1987.
 Early models were contract-manufactured by Thorn EMI but production later switched to SCI Systems in Irvine, Scotland.

 Design

-The Z88 is a portable computer weighing 0.9 kg, based on a low-power CMOS version of the popular Zilog Z80 microprocessor.
+The Z88 is a notebook computer weighing 0.9 kg, based on a low-power CMOS version of the popular Zilog Z80 microprocessor.
 It comes with 32 kB of internal pseudo-static RAM and 128 kB of ROM containing the operating system (called OZ).
 The memory can be expanded up to 3.5 MB of RAM, the contents of which are preserved across sessions.
 An integrated capacitor prevents the Z88 from losing its data for the limited time it takes to change the batteries.

 The machine uses a membrane keyboard, which is almost silent in use; an optional electronic "click" can be turned on to indicate keystrokes.
 The Z88 is powered by four AA batteries, giving up to 20 hours of use.
 It has three memory card slots, which accommodate proprietary RAM, EPROM or flash cards, the third slot being equipped with a built-in EPROM programmer.
 Card capacities range from 32 kB to 1 MB.

 The Z88 has a built-in eight-line, 64 × 640 pixel super-twisted nematic display which has greater contrast than conventional twisted nematic LCDs.

 The 64 kB addressable by the Z80 processor are divided in four banks of 16 kB each.
 The maximum memory of 4 MiB for the system is also divided in 256 segments of 16 kB each.
 The hardware can map any of the 16 kB blocks to any of the four banks.
 The first 512 kB are reserved for ROM; the next 512 kB are reserved for internal RAM.
 The next 3 MB are assigned to each one of the three memory slots.